-Short-acting beta-agonist bronchodilators are called “SABAs” for short.
-SABAs are sometimes called “rescue” inhalers, because they can provide very quick relief for sudden or severe breathing symptoms.
-They usually contain a medicine called albuterol.
-Common brands names for SABA albuterol inhalers are:
+- Short-acting beta-agonist bronchodilators (SABAs), which may be called “rescue” inhalers, because they can provide very quick relief for sudden or severe breathing symptoms

 What are corticosteroids?

-Corticosteroids are used daily as part of COPD maintenance therapy for some patients, especially patients with more severe disease.
-In other cases, corticosteroids are used to help treat a COPD flare-up and keep it from getting worse.
+Corticosteroids are used daily as part of COPD maintenance therapy for some people, especially those with more severe disease.
+In other cases, corticosteroids are used to help treat a COPD flare-up and keep it from getting worse.1,2

 What are combination therapies?

 Combination therapies for COPD contain two different types of medicines delivered in a single dose.
-For many patients, the combined drugs are an effective and convenient way to manage their symptoms.
+For many patients, the combined drugs are an effective and convenient way to manage their symptoms.1

 What are phosphodiesterase-4 inhibitors?